qbradq/sharduo/README.md

 * Proper coordinate wrapping in uo.Location.XYDistance()
 * Wrapped overworld

+### Intentional Differences ###
+Below are differences between how things worked in the UO:R era on live and how things work with ShardUO.

+* Vendors do not resell what they buy from players

 ## Feature Packages ##
 Below are feature verticals that I want to implement next in priority order.